sCabab1359-OG/HeartBeast-Action-RPG-based-game/README.md

 There are a lot of features that i would like to add to the game but i can only find so many working tutorials and not all desired features are featured in a tutorial that i can find.

-I think im doing this wrong...Github i mean.. is this even what this si for?
+I think im doing this wrong...Github i mean.. is this even what this is for?